 Nowhere is that more apparent than the world of fast food.
-McDonalds has remained the top dog in terms of market share for decades, having seen a profit every year since 1954.
+McDonald’s has remained the top dog in terms of market share for decades, has seen a profit every year since 1954.
 That’s 63 years of unparalleled success.

 The wide net of competition in fast food rebranding

 To take on McDonald’s, you don’t need to be just a burger restaurant.

 All fast food chains are in the consumer’s considered set.
 That is, Pizza Hut doesn’t just compete with Papa John’s and Domino’s.
 KFC doesn’t just compete with Chick-fil-A and Popeye’s.
 They all compete with each other, so their share can be stolen from anybody.

 Not just those in your food sector.
 The definition of your competition is what your target audience does that takes the place of what you offer.
 That means the competition of a fast food chain and any subsequent rebranding also includes choosing to eat at home or at a nice restaurant.